 - Joshiraku: Five girls who are Rakugo artists, talking about random things that usually get out of hand.
 Unlike his previous works, he does not do the illustrations but rather Yasu of Toradora! fame does.

 - Art Evolution: An extreme example.
 In the beginning, his style was an uninspired, typical shounen style.
 It's since evolved to be more expressive, blocky, and thickly lined.
 A very positive example; his work nowadays is very distinct and unique.

 - Black Comedy: Katte Ni Kaizo is about a prodigy who suffers brain damage after hitting his head on a swing.
-Sayonara Zetsubou Sensei is about a perpertually suicidal teacher and a girl with a Hilariously Abusive Childhood and a Dark and Troubled Past.
+Sayonara, Zetsubou-sensei is about a perpetually suicidal teacher and a girl with a Hilariously Abusive Childhood and a Dark and Troubled Past.

 - Blush Sticker: A variant.
 A faint circle with three straight lines drawn vertically on it.

 - Only Six Faces: Manages to turn this into a major plot point in Sayonara, Zetsubou-Sensei.
 It doesn't come up until the ending, though.
 Otherwise, it's used as a stylistic decision.

 - Punny Name: His assistant, Maeda Kosaku.
 "Kosakuin" is Japanese for "spy".
 Guess who gets featured prominently in a chapter about spies who are not Chinese?

 - Take That!: All of his work is absolutely loaded with this.
 Pretty much everyone is an Acceptable Target.

 - Self-Deprecation: His Author Avatar is a sleazy hack with no self esteem and a gross Perma-Stubble, and several pages at the end of volumes are dedicated to him telling the reader how impossible ugly he is.

 - Spoof Aesop: A specialty of his.